Refer to the admission options below to see how you can become a WVU Mountaineer.

 - Nonresidents must have at least a 2.5 grade-point average and either a composite ACT score of 21 or a combined Math and Critical Reading SAT score of 990.

-- Students who have completed a General Equivalency Degree (GED) with an average standard score of 2250 (450) or above must request that the State Department of Education mails copies of scores to the Office of Admissions.
+- Students who have completed a Test Assessing Secondary Completion (TASC) with a score of 500 on each of the five subtest categories or a General Equivalency Degree (GED) with an average standard score of 2250 (450) or above must request that the State Department of Education mails copies of scores to the Office of Admissions.
 In addition, a high school transcript must also be mailed to the WVU Office of Admissions.

 WVU does not require students to take the optional written component of the ACT examination.